SEO Versus CRO: Which Is More Beneficial?

 • Site organisation: This matters to search engines, a lot, as it heavily impacts user experience.
 Ensure that your site layout is appropriate and that site speed is within an acceptable range.
 If you think about what you'd want to see in a website you are visiting, it's likely something along the lines of - fast loading times, smooth content devoid of grammatical errors, content you can scan and effortless navigation.

 • Aesthetics.
 We aren't living in the 90s anymore; and while Space Invaders was a lot of fun, you certainly wouldn't describe it as an ultra visually appealing game.
-Lush, minimalist and sleek designs are a crowd pleaser; however it is important to evolve with trends, so that you stay ahead of your competitors and meet your users expectations year on year.
+Lush, minimalist and sleek designs are a crowd pleaser; however it is important to evolve with website trends, so that you stay ahead of your competitors and meet your users expectations year on year.

 Optimising The Technology